Finding great presenters who can make their research topic relevant and exciting to teens can be challenging. Here are some ways we have found them.

 Ask your connections for help

 - When asking for recommendations first explain what a teen science café is and what it is not!
 It is a short, informal presentation designed to make the listener curious and to stimulate deep thoughts and lots of questions.
 It is not a lecture.
-This will help narrow the field to only those special people who can talk about science at a neighborhood party, for example, and not end up standing in a corner by themselves!

 - Describe the characteristics of the type of presenter you wish to recruit—someone who is funny, relaxed, flexible (e.g. able to adjust to the uniqueness of a teen program), can explain the research in plain language, and knows what is really important about the research and why it matters.